 Enhance Component Cleanliness

-The concentrated acidic solution baths used in EP thoroughly clean a component by removing contaminants that can be introduced during fabrication (dust, debris, lubricants, fingerprints, etc.) Moreover, the surface of a stainless-steel component is rendered smoother after undergoing EP, meaning the resultant surface is easier to sterilize repeatedly over the life of the component.
+The concentrated acidic solution baths used in EP thoroughly clean a component by removing contaminants that can be introduced during fabrication such as dust, debris, lubricants, and fingerprints.
+Moreover, the surface of a stainless-steel component is rendered smoother after undergoing EP, meaning the resultant surface is easier to sterilize repeatedly over the life of the component.

 Prolong Component Life